hikari-no-yume/app-compatibility-db/README.md

 * Screenshot uploads
 * License (probably will be MPL-2.0)
-* Footer, link to main site
+* Link to main site
 * Example privacy policy
 * More `echo`
 * `s/column/record/g`